 - Sacramental Ethics

-Beginning in February, we will invite a parish and community-wide study on Diana Butler Bass’s book Christianity After Religion: The End of Church and the Birth of a New Spiritual Awakening (2013).
+Beginning in January, Fr.
+Stuart will host a community-wide study on Diana Butler Bass’s book Christianity After Religion: The End of Church and the Birth of a New Spiritual Awakening (2013).
 Interested folks are invited to go ahead and purchase the book and begin studying and gathering notes.